apache/infrastructure-website/content/pages/asf-pelican-data.md

              for s in v ]
 ```

 Note the use of the `Blog` class.
-It's definition is included in the code for the next example.
+Its definition is in the code for the next example.

 ## ECCN Data Sequences

-The ECCN data matrix is a recording of project's bisnotice emails regarding encryption code.
+The ECCN data matrix is records a project's bisnotice emails regarding encryption code.
-It is four layers of sequences - projects, products, versions, and controlled sources.
+It has four layers: projects, products, versions, and controlled sources.
+This information is primarily of interest to the main Apache site, but may be useful to those working on project websites in showing how the system secures and processes data.

 Here are the ASF_DATA directives